torpakwastaken/discord-wikipedia-bot/README.md

 A simple Discord bot that fetches data from Wikipedia and sends it into the Discord chat channel with a link.
-Only two Python API wrappers are needed for this.
+Only two Python libraries are needed for this.
 (Not counting hosting)

 code pip install discord.py